 Digital networking is one of today’s most powerful trends – for consumers, but above all for businesses.
 And of course that applies to the insurance industry too.
 While the fintech scene disrupts the business models of the financial services sector, insurgent insurtechs are bringing new digital ideas to the insurance market.
 So insurance companies are driving their own digital strategies all the faster.
 Cloud computing plays an important role as a vital component of a digitisation strategy.

-Cloud computing provides an opportunity to access storage, databases, programs and applications via Internet and intranet, regardless of place and time.
-Apps, services and data are no longer installed on a local computer, but are provided as a service, via either a private or a public cloud.
+In cloud computing, apps, services and data are no longer installed on a local computer, but are provided as a service, via either a private or a public cloud.
 Whereas private clouds run over a company’s own servers or data centres, public clouds are hosted by external providers.
 Users no longer buy IT in the form of software or servers – they simply rent it.

 Among the most important criteria when deciding for or against cloud solutions are data protection, data security, standardisation and storage location.
 Because in the financial and insurance industries many countries have strict rules about where customer data can be stored and who can have access to it.
 So security solutions for the cloud have to meet additional requirements, above and beyond those that apply to conventional solutions.
 Insurance companies should therefore only choose cloud solutions and software architectures that meet their standards and specifications in terms of security, compliance, risk management and data integration.